oscarsolerfollana/Example-of-the-Repository-and-Unit-of-Work-Patterns-with-.NET/README.md

 ## Unit of Work

-A Unit of Work is a tool which can be used to make one transaction that involves one or more database operation.
+A Unit of Work is a tool which can be used to make one transaction that involves one or more database operations.

 ```c#
 ...